romanmurzac/DrivenPath/chapter_4/README.md

 ![Image 4.30](../media/image_4.30.PNG)

 ### Run DAG
-Now it will be created a DAG that will manage and orchestrate all the services that were setup and will generate raw and staging data available in Athena for further usage.
+Now it will be created a DAG that will manage and orchestrate all the services that were set up and will generate raw and staging data available in Athena for further usage.

 #### Create requirements
 First step will be to upload `requirements.txt` file to the S3 `driven_data_bucket` bucket.
 Content of the *requirements.txt* file can be found in `scr_4/requirements.txt` file.